Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Yet we fall into old patterns even when we're far away from jobs, obligations and pressing business.

-Ways to short circuit your swirling thought patterns:
+Sleep tips for backpackers who want to short circuit swirling thought patterns:

 - Use the whole body relaxation sequence again, very slowly and thoughtfully.